lavenresearch/reading/_posts/2014-04-03-NOTE@-A-Common-Database-Approach-for-OLTP-and-OLAP-Using-an-In-memory-Column-Database.md

 4. snapshot isolation via timestamps[15]
 5. minimal projection
 6. horizontal and vertical partition
+    * [DGS+90] Dewitt, D. J., Ghandeharizadeh, S., Schneider, D. A.,  Bricker, A., Hsiao, H., and Rasmussen, R. “The Gamma Database  Machine Project.”
+IEEE Transactions on Knowledge and Data  Engineering 2(1):44-62, March 1990.
 7. compression for column store( by dictionaries )

 # 想法